 How do I make sure my Will is valid?

 - You must make it voluntarily and without pressure from others.

 - You must have mental capacity.
 This means that you must be fully aware of the nature of the document you are writing and signing including the effect that it will have.
 You must also be aware of the estate mentioned and can easily identity the beneficiaries of your Will.

 - You must sign your Will in the presence of two witnesses.
 You all have to see each other sign the Will, so none of you can leave the room until your Will is both signed and witnessed.
 Make sure that the witnesses complete their names, addresses and occupations on the Will.

 Anyone who is over 18 years old can witness your Will.
 They must however not be potential beneficiaries of the Will, spouses of beneficiaries or members of your family.
 If a witness is a beneficiary, the Will is still valid but the beneficiary will not be able to inherit under the Will.

-To find out more about leaving a gift in your will, attending a workshop or our will writing services, please call us on 020 8525 3200 or email email@example.com
+If you would like more information about leaving a gift in your will, our live talks or free will writing services, please call us on 020 8525 3200 or email email@example.com

 If you are a solicitor or executor of a will and need further information, please contact Lesley Cockburn on 020 8525 3200 or email L.Cockburn@stjh.org.uk